KristianOellegaard/django-hvad/docs/public/restframework.rst

   to current language if no ``instance`` is specified.
 * A serializer is in **enforce** mode if is has a language set.
 This is achieved by giving it a ``language=`` argument at instanciation.
-  When in **enforce** mode, the serializer will always use its language, disregarding current language and reloading the ``instance`` it is given if it has another language loaded.
+  When in **enforce** mode, the serializer will always use its own language, disregarding current language and reloading the ``instance`` it is given if it has another language loaded.
 * The language can be overriden manually by providing a custom ``validate()``